corefan/SchedulerEngineDotNet/README.md

         }
     }
 ```
-4. activate the assay and schedule the workflow<br/>
+4. activate the assay and schedule the workflow
 ```csharp
  scheduler.Activate(new Task1());
  ```